 Below you'll find answers to the questions that we get asked the most about the Singing for Syrians.
-If anything is not covered below, send us a message through the 'Get In Touch' tab, and we’ll get back to you asap
+If anything is not covered below, send us a message through the 'Contact Us' tab, and we’ll get back to you asap.

 Where can I hold a Singing for Syrians event?

 Anywhere!
-From your village hall, to your local church (you could combine it with an already-organised carol concert), to a larger concert venue or even your own living room.
+From your village hall, to your local church, temple, gurdwara, mosque or school (you could combine it with an already-organised carol concert or event), to a larger concert venue or even your own living room.
 The world is your oyster.

 How do I spread the word on Syria during my event?